-Supporting the work of Councillors is the organisational structure of the Council headed by the Senior Management Team, led by the Chief Executive, Ms Alison McCullagh, who is the Council's Chief Financial Officer.
+Supporting the work of Councillors is the organisational structure of the Council headed by the Senior Management Team, led by the Chief Executive, who is the Council's Chief Financial Officer.
 The financial management reporting arrangements of the Council are determined by the organisational structure.

-During 2020/21 the Senior Management Team comprised the Chief Executive (the Head of Paid Service) and four Directors:
+During 2021/22 the Senior Management Team comprised the Chief Executive (the Head of Paid Service) and four Directors with responsibility for the areas of Community and Wellbeing; Corporate Services and Governance; Environment and Place; and Regeneration and Planning.

-- Director Community, Health and Leisure

-- Director Corporate Services and Governance

-- Director Environment and Place (retired 30 June 2020)

-- Director Regeneration and Planning

-The Senior Management Team provides managerial leadership of the Council and supports Elected Members of the Council in developing strategies; identifying and planning resources; delivering plans and reviewing the Council's effectiveness with the overall objective of delivering on the objectives of Council's Corporate Plan.
-Since the retirement of the Director of Environment and Place interim arrangements have been put in place by the Senior Management Team to provide strategic direction and to undertake a detailed review of operational controls and procedures in this Directorate.
-This work is ongoing alongside the implementation of a new Organisational Structure for the Council scheduled for completion in 2021/22, which realigns services and functions to reflect natural synergies and improved focus on the collective achievement of outcomes and to support the delivery of the Council's Corporate Plan and Covid-19 Business Recovery Plan.
+The Senior Management Team provides managerial leadership of the Council and supports Elected Members of the Council in developing strategies; identifying and planning resources; delivering plans and reviewing the Council's effectiveness with the overall objective of delivering on the objectives of Council's

+Corporate Plan.

+A revised Organisational Structure for the Council was implemented during 2021/22 across most services which aims to realign services and functions to reflect natural synergies and improved focus on the collective achievement of outcomes in support of the delivery of the Council's Corporate Plan and Covid-19 Business Recovery Plan.
+Further work on the Council's organisational structure implementation will continue during 2022/23.
+The Comprehensive Income and Expenditure Statement and supporting notes are prepared on the organisational structure in place at 01 April 2021.